-Abby: Woman doesn’t want to share dad
+Abby: Girlfriend doesn’t want to share dad

 Dear Abby: I am a 42-year-old divorced father of two.
 I have had a girlfriend, “Dawn,” for about a year.
 She has met my kids, but she’s still uncomfortable with the “situation.”
 She has concerns about me having been married before, such as having experienced many of the firsts she has yet to enjoy.